How to avoid the high cost and the chemicals of dry-cleaning

 Dear Frugal Folks,

 Does anyone have experience washing down-filled clothing such as jackets, parkas, vests at home?
 I would like to avoid the high cost and the chemicals of dry-cleaning.
-Any advice would be appreciated.
+Any advice for safely cleaning down-filled clothes and bedding would be appreciated.

 Anna W. in Grande Prairie, Alberta